ahmedfgad/GeneticAlgorithmPython/docs/source/pygad.rst

    corresponding objective.

-Using a user-defined fitness function allows the user to freely use PyGAD to solve any problem by passing the appropriate fitness function/method.
-It is very important to understand the problem well for creating it.
+Using a user-defined fitness function allows the user to freely use PyGAD solves any problem by passing the appropriate fitness function/method.
+It is very important to understand the problem well before creating it.

 Let's discuss an example: